ItayRosen/stickyboard/README.md

 An easy to use sticky notes board

 # How to use
-*Upload the following files to our server: board-background.png, pin.png, stickyboard.css, stickyboard.js
+*Upload stickyboard folder to your root folder

 *Include stickyboard.css & stickyboard.js in your document.